 At the old discount price of $9, MerchantWords was worth a look, but even with the best discount only reducing the price to $39 now, it is hard to justify the expense of this software when there are now much better options on the market.

-Jungle Scout’s new tool Keyword Scout would be considered the best alternative and it very much is so (read our review).
+Jungle Scout’s new tool Keyword Scout would be considered the best alternative and it very much is so.
+You can read our review of Keyword Scout and see how it compares specifically with MerchantWords in this comparison.
 Not only is Keyword Scout more accurate and reliable for Amazon sellers, but given that it’s included in the price of a Jungle Scout subscription, which of course has many other features beyond a keyword tool, it arguably presents much better value for money overall.

 MerchantWords isn’t an especially bad tool or service; we just think there are much better options these days as this industry has progressed.